Skip to main content

 Next Steps

-1. Read Quickstart for the first successful end-to-end setup.
+1. Read Build an Indexer for the first successful end-to-end setup and production guidance.

 2. Move to Streams when you need to add or customize event or account parsing.